 U.S. Open Beer Championship Announces Dates for 2016 Competition

-Oxford, Ohio (JMarch, 2016) – The registration for the 2016 U.S. Open Beer Championship is now open, brewers can register beer thru May 23.
+Oxford, Ohio (JMarch, 2016) – The registration for the 2016 U.S. Open Beer Championship is now closed.
 Beers will need to arrive in Oxford, Ohio between May 23 – June 3.
 The medal winners and Grand National Champion will be announced on July 11th.
 The U.S. Open is the only brewery competition to include professional breweries and the AHA’s National Homebrew Competition Gold Medal Winners.
 Last year, breweries from China to the Czech Republic sent in almost 4,000 beers and ciders representing 90 different styles for the 2015 U.S. Open Beer Championship.

 Ballast Point Brewing in San Diego, California was named the 2015 Grand National Champion by winning three gold medals and one silver medal.
 Their three beers that were awarded gold medals were Ballast Point Pale Ale, Calico Amber Ale and Sculpin IPA.
 Lakewood Brewing from Garland, Texas placed second while Revelry Brewing of Charleston, South Carolina took home third.